jam1015/evil-god-toggle/README.md

     `(choice (const :tag "Always" always) (const :tag "To God" to-god) (const :tag "To Evil" to-evil) (const :tag "Never" nil))`
 -   **Default:** `always`
--   **Description:** Controls whether and when an existing visual selection is preserved when toggling between Evil and God modes.
+-   **Description:** Controls whether and when an existing visual selection or active region is preserved when toggling between Evil and God modes.
     -   `always` -- keep the region on both entry and exit.
     -   `to-god` -- preserve only when entering God.
     -   `to-evil` -- preserve only when returning to Evil.
     -   `nil` -- never preserve the region.

+    *Note*: This only works with characterwise visual selection/active regions, not linewise selections or blockwise.

 ### `evil-god-toggle-global`